toto04/next-openapi-gen/README.md

 **next-openapi-gen** super fast and easy way to generate OpenAPI 3.0 documentation automatically from API routes in a Next.js 14.

+With support for multiple user interfaces next-openapi-gen makes documenting your API a breeze!

 ## Prerequisites

 - Nextjs >= 14